 When I took office, unemployment in Indiana was 8.6 percent.
 There will be new numbers out tomorrow.
-The latest numbers are that we've dropped to 7.5 percent, which is still too high, but it's a five-year low.
+The latest numbers are that we've dropped to 7.5 percent which, while still too high, is a five-year low.
 Indiana's economy is on the move.

-We recently were awarded a renewed AAA bond rating from all of the major credit agencies, as they looked at our honestly balanced budget, fiscal stewardship, and saw that, here in the state of Indiana, you can invest in education, in innovation and reform.
+We recently were awarded a renewed AAA bond rating from all of the major credit agencies.
+They looked at our honestly balanced budget, fiscal stewardship, and saw that, here in the state of Indiana, you can invest in education, innovation and reform.
 You can invest in infrastructure and pass the largest state tax cut in Indiana history, and you can still be the fiscal envy of the country.